How important is it to show someone you love them? Very!

-To this day I wish I had supported him.
+To this day, I wish I had supported him.
 That’s what people who love each other do for each other.
-He might never had become a dancer but having the person who loved him believe in him would have been such a gift.
-Even better would have not being on the receiving end of my derision.
+He might never have become a dancer, but having the person who loved him believe in him would have been such a gift.
+Even better would not have been on the receiving end of my derision.

 So support them.
 No matter what.